healingdrawing/task-localhost/extra.md

 - `curl -X DELETE http://localhost:8080/cgi/useless.py/useless_file` for `DELETE` method.

 It will return the `500.html` page content, but not `404.html` page content.
-The reason is the file `useless.py` checked before server stated.
+The reason is the file `useless.py` checked before server started.
 And this means the server was damaged after start.

 ## Audit materials: